DIYgod/RSSHub/docs/en/joinus/new-rss/start-code.md

 </code-block>
 </code-group>

-### Obtaining data from the API
+### Getting data from the API

-Now we have the user input, we can use it to make a request to the API.
+Now that we have the user input, we can use it to make a request to the API.
 In most of the cases, you will need to use `got` from `@/utils/got`(a customised [got](https://www.npmjs.com/package/got) wrapper) to make HTTP requests.
-You can refer to the [got documentation](https://github.com/sindresorhus/got/tree/v11#usage) for more information.
+See [got documentation](https://github.com/sindresorhus/got/tree/v11#usage) for more information.

 <code-group>
 <code-block title="Object destructuring" active>